scottbw/analytics-udd/udd/student_course_membership.md

 ##ACTIVE_MEMBERSHIP
 ###Description
-Indicates whether the student_course_membership record of which this property is a part is the current student course membership.
+Indicates whether the student_course_membership record of which this property is a part identifies the course a student is actively studying on or intending to study on at the moment the data was extracted.

 ###Purpose
 Display purposes.